Invest in India FDI and Profit Repatriation – IT Sector

 Non Repatriable Foreign Investment

-Non-Resident Indians and Overseas Citizen of India have an option to invest in Indian Startups through Non Repatriable Mode.
+Non-Resident Indians and Overseas Citizens of India can invest in Indian Startups through Non-Repatriable Mode.
 This investment will be treated on par with domestic Investment and there is no need to comply with reporting requirements prescribed by RBI for FDI.
 However, the profits generated by the Indian Company cannot be transferred to the NRI or OCI overseas but will remain in India.

 Annual Compliances